shopware/docs/resources/guidelines/testing/store/quality-guidelines-plugins/index.md

 * **Cookie check in the browser console**: If the app sets cookies in any way in the checkout, these cookies must be registered to the cookie configuration box in the frontend.

-* Every external link in the Administration or Storefront must be marked as *rel="no opener" AND target="_blank"*.
+* Every external link in the Administration or Storefront must be marked as *rel="noopener" AND target="_blank"*.

 * We check for styling errors on every viewport.